In this article, you’ll learn what is a keyword and how to find keywords specific to your business.

 I recommend starting a new document for each keyword/phrase.
 Starting with Google is the first step to developing a thorough keyword plan.

-Next, look at the top organic results – those are the ones after the Answer Box and the Sponsored results that are clearly marked “AD”.
-Check out the top results – click on them and see if they are related to your business.
+Next, look at the top organic results – those are the ones after the Answer Box.
+Sponsored results that are clearly marked “AD” generally show at the top – those are not organic results.
+Check out the top organic results – click on them and see if they are related to your business.
 If not, that is not the right term for your list.
-These are the results that Google feels as though provide the best possible results for the searcher.
+These are the results that Google believes provide the best possible results for the searcher with the query or search they put in the search box.

 There are many sources to continue to find and refine your keywords.
 As you start adding information to your basic keyword research, you may find that one keyword is too broad and that your business is more specific.
-Break a broad or generic topic into two or more keywords, and do the research above.
+Break a broad or generic topic into two or more keywords, and do the research above for each.

 There are several more FREE tools to help you flush out exactly what terms and phrases need to be included when writing your copy.